arendsee/rmonad/README.md

    - [ ] Set docstring to caption if the chunk emits a graph

-   - [ ] Else make it a block of text underneath the chunk (or something)
+   - [x] Else make it a block of text underneath the chunk (or something)

    - [ ] ...

- - [ ] Add some system for caching, a global option system perhaps
+ - [ ] Add some system for caching, a global option perhaps

  - [ ] Add some system for job submission.
 The monad controls evaluation, it should be possible to just swap out the evaluation function inside the bind function to evaluate in a different setting (e.g. a cluster).
 But I have little experience in this area.

- - [ ] Add a system parameterizing individual chunks.
+ - [x] Add a system parameterizing individual chunks.
 A modification of the current docstring system, but with a list, instead of a string.
 This could specify a function for caching, or runtime environment, or arguments to pass on to knitr.